JeSappelleRoot/KPathwayFinder/README.md

 # Exclude manually some pathways

-If you want exclude some pathways, you need to modify the script, line 316.
+If you need to exclude some pathways, you need to modify the script, line 316.

 ```
 #############################################################